ASaiM/documentation/for-devs/data_processing_analysis/databases/COG.rst

           | ( expression )

-normally replacement of K by the corresponding COG issue when no K > COG correspondance what to do?
+normally replacement of K by the corresponding COG issue when no K > COG correspondence what to do?

 multiple cases :